-- Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - Function as a conflict-free entity.
+- Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - Submit a financial statement that has been audited by an independent Certified Public Accountant to ODP on an annual basis. - Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - Function as a conflict-free entity.
 A conflict-free SCO, for purposes of this service definition, is an agency that does not have a fiduciary relationship with an agency providing direct services in the Adult Autism Waiver.
 An SCO may become an Organized Health Care Delivery System (OHCDS) for any vendor service authorized in the participant's service plan.
 A participant's SCO may not own or operate providers of vendor services with which it is acting as an OHCDS.
 SCOs must enroll and qualify as an OHCDS and comply with all requirements regarding OHCDS in Appendix I-3-g-ii of the current approved waiver, as well as 55 Pa.
-Code § - Have conflict of interest disclosure statements that address unbiased decision making by the SCO, managers and staff.

-- Have current State motor vehicle registration and inspection for all vehicles owned, leased, or hired and used as a component of the Supports Coordination service. - Have automobile insurance for all automobiles owned, leased, or hired and used as a component of the Supports Coordination - Have Commercial General Liability Insurance or provide evidence of self-insurance as specified by insurance standards. - Have Worker's Compensation Insurance in accordance with state law. - Have sufficient SCO personnel to carry out all functions to operate. - Have the ability to utilize ODP's Information System to document and perform Supports Coordination activities. - Cooperate with and assist, as needed, ODP and any state and federal agency charged with the duty of identifying, investigating, sanctioning, or prosecuting Medicaid fraud and abuse. - Cooperate with Health Care Quality Units, independent monitoring teams, and other external monitoring conducted by ODP's designees. - Comply with HIPAA. - Comply with Department standards related to SCO qualification and enrollment.
+Code § 6100.803. - Have conflict of interest disclosure statements that address unbiased decision making by the SCO, managers and staff. - Have current State motor vehicle registration and inspection for all vehicles owned, leased, or hired and used as a component of the Supports Coordination service. - Have automobile insurance for all automobiles owned, leased, or hired and used as a component of the Supports Coordination service. - Have Commercial General Liability Insurance or provide evidence of self-insurance as specified by insurance standards. - Have Worker's Compensation Insurance in accordance with state law. - Have sufficient SCO personnel to carry out all functions to operate. - Have the ability to utilize ODP's Information System to document and perform Supports Coordination activities. - Cooperate with and assist, as needed, ODP and any state and federal agency charged with the duty of identifying, investigating, sanctioning, or prosecuting Medicaid fraud and abuse. - Cooperate with Health Care Quality Units, independent monitoring teams, and other external monitoring conducted by ODP's designees. - Comply with HIPAA. - Comply with Department standards related to SCO qualification and enrollment.